Chiugo-Nsoke/Student-Performance-Analysis/README.md

 ### Setting Up Ipywidgets

 This project also uses **ipywidgets** for interactive widgets in Jupyter Notebook.
-To install and enable ipywidgets, run the following commands:
+To install and enable ipywidgets, run the following commands in Anaconda Prompt:

 ```bash
 pip install ipywidgets